Triggers

 - Immediate email processing

 Incoming email triggers run on every email.
-Make sure your workflow’s instructions handle high volume efficiently — for example, by quickly skipping emails that don’t match your criteria.
+Make sure your routine’s instructions handle high volume efficiently — for example, by quickly skipping emails that don’t match your criteria.

 Email to assistant